-Miami Immigrant & Non-Citizen Criminal Defense Attorney
+Miami Immigrant & Non-Citizen Criminal Lawyer

 If you are currently a non-citizen living in the United States without a green card, criminal charges in Florida could result in major consequences for you and your family.
 Indeed, whether you’re living in Florida legally or illegally, getting in trouble with the law could lead to your deportation.
 Have you been arrested for a crime in Florida?
-It’s extremely important to have an experienced Miami criminal defense attorney on your side.
+It’s extremely important to have an experienced Miami criminal defense lawyer on your side.
 Without the help of dependable legal counsel, you could lose your ability to live in the United States.

 At the law offices of Ratzan & Faccidomo, LLC, we are committed to protecting the immigrant status of non-citizens accused of crimes in Florida.
 Many immigrants don’t realize that even seemingly minor criminal acts can result in deportation.
-Contact an experienced Miami immigrant & non-citizen criminal defense attorney today to learn more about how we can help to protect your ability to live and work in the United States.
+Contact an experienced Miami immigrant & non-citizen criminal lawyer today to learn more about how we can help to protect your ability to live and work in the United States.

 Immigrants, Criminal Acts, and Deportation